Marinated Tomato Salad

 • Dried Oregano: This is a key ingredient because it gives this salad its distinctive flavor.
 Do not use fresh oregano.

-• Red Wine Vinegar: This is an essential ingredient here and is preferable to other vinegar.
+• Red Wine Vinegar: This is an essential ingredient here and is preferable to other vinegars.

 See the recipe card below for more information on ingredients and quantities.

-1. Mix the salad: Place all ingredients in a bowl (cherry tomatoes, red onion, dried oregano, salt, pepper, red wine vinegar, and extra virgin olive oil) and stir together well.
-Adjust for seasoning, if needed.
+1. Mix the salad: Place tomatoes and seasonings in a bowl.
+Pour in the vinegar and olive oil, and stir together well.
+Adjust for seasoning if needed.

 Pro Tips

--You can use thinly sliced shallot in place of the red onion.
+-You can use thinly sliced shallots in place of the red onion.

 -Add some minced fresh parsley for more color and freshness.